aSenghore/MuralDB/README.md

     - Public page, allows for the viewing of other users galleries.
     - You can see and search through galleries that users have given showcase pins to.
     - Galleries can be bookmarked, allowing for quick access to other boards.
+10. **Known Issues**
-- I do still need to make the dark mode toggle permanent, as opposed to temporary.
+    - Still need to make the dark mode toggle permanent, as opposed to temporary.
+    - File names do not save after being changed.
+    - View Gallery in user information page does not work.

 ## :floppy_disk: Installation Steps
 1. Download and extract